 Title: Setting Up Soundbites

-The very best and most powerful video is the one in which the viewer ‘feels’ that they are actually ‘in the moment’ that you have captured for them.
+The very best and most powerful videos are the ones in which the viewer ‘feels’ that they are actually ‘in the moment’ that you have captured for them.
 Never forget that the video you are making is for the viewer – not for you.
 We must always have the ‘viewer’s experience’ and the ‘viewer’s perception’ in the forefront when we are creating content.
 The more the viewer has the sense of ‘being there’, the more they will be captured by the story.
 And that is the whole idea.